kjames88/RoboND-Kinematics-Project/README.md

 ### Inverse Kinematics

 The inverse kinematics problem is decomposed into position and orientation of the *wrist* consisting of joints 4, 5, and 6, and located at joint 5.
 Computing inverse kinematics results in the six joint angles that place the *end effector* at a specified position and orientation.
 Notes show the derivation for *theta1*, *theta2*, and *theta3* implemented in the following code.
+These three angles set the *position* of the wrist, and *theta4*, *theta5*, and *theta6* set its *orientation*.

 ```
 A = np.sqrt(s[a3]**2 + s[d4]**2)